springernature/frontend-playbook/accessibility/introduction.md

 ### Techniques

-#### Guidelines
+#### Web Content Accessibility Guidelines

-You are expected to be aware of the Web Content Accessibility Guidelines and to adhere to their recommendations.
-You are also expected to understand the foundational four principles of accessibility (Perceivable, Operable, Understandable, Robust) and to be able to apply them in your work.
-Be alert to the possibility of regressions that cannot be detected by software.
+You're expected to be aware of the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/) and to adhere to their recommendations.
+You're also expected to understand the foundational four principles of accessibility (Perceivable, Operable, Understandable, Robust) and to be able to apply them in your work.
+Be alert to the possibility of regressions that can't be detected by software.

 The companion document [Understanding WCAG 2.1](https://www.w3.org/WAI/WCAG21/Understanding/) (Editor's Draft) explains what each of the success criterion in WCAG 2.1 actually means.
 You might also find the [Techniques for WCAG 2.1](https://www.w3.org/WAI/WCAG21/Techniques/) (Editor's Draft) useful when building features.

 W3C WAI have published a [quick reference document for WCAG](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0).
 It describes the WCAG success criteria and shows techniques and failures for each.
 We've also created [a simple accessibility checklist](accessibility-checklist.md), to help you become familiar with the guidelines/standards, and to aid you when manually assessing pages.

+#### WAI-ARIA Authoring Practices

-Use [WAI-ARIA](https://www.w3.org/TR/wai-aria/) roles and properties in your code where they help to improve accessibility of your interfaces but you SHOULD NOT:
+Use [WAI-ARIA](https://www.w3.org/TR/wai-aria/) roles and properties and [WAI-ARIA Authoring Practices](http://w3.org/TR/wai-aria-practices/) where they help to improve accessibility of your interfaces but you SHOULD NOT:
-* Use ARIA techniques as a way of compensating for the abuse of semantics (e.g. do not apply `role="link"` to a `div` element, instead of using `a`, etc.);
+* Use ARIA techniques to compensate for the abuse of semantics (e.g. do not apply `role="link"` to a `div` element, instead of using `a`, etc.);
 * Use ARIA roles, properties, or design patterns without understanding what they do;
 * Use ARIA roles, properties, or design patterns without testing them with assistive technologies.